 TRAF (Traffic): Press this button to receive traffic announcements.
-The traffic announcement brackets will appear on the display.
-TRAF will appear on the display if the current station broadcasts traffic announcements.
-If the current station does not broadcast traffic announcements, the radio will seek to a station that does.
+If the current tuned station does not broadcast traffic announcements, the radio will seek to a station that does.
 When the radio finds a station that broadcasts traffic announcements, it will stop.
-TRAF will appear on the display.
-If no station is found, NO TRAFFIC will appear on the display.
+TRAF will appear on the display and when a traffic announcement comes on you will hear it.
+If no station is found, NO TRAF will appear on the display.